Anthony Edwards NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Anthony Edwards Insights vs. the Nuggets

-- This season, Anthony Edwards has made 8.9 shots per game, which accounts for 20.1% of his team's total makes.

-- He's connected on 2.7 threes per game, or 21.4% of his team's makes from beyond the arc this season.
+- This season, he's put up 21.5% of the Timberwolves' attempted field goals, as he's averaging 19.5 per contest.

-- Edwards' opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Timberwolves average 104 per game, seventh-highest among NBA teams.
+- Edwards' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Timberwolves average the seventh-most possessions per game with 104.

-- The Nuggets are the best team in the league, conceding 40.8 rebounds per contest.
+- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per contest.

-- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked squad in the league.
+- The Nuggets give up 25.7 assists per game, 15th-ranked in the league.

-- The Nuggets give up 11.4 made 3-pointers per game, third-ranked in the NBA.
+- The Nuggets are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per game.

 Anthony Edwards vs. the Nuggets